-The actual recipe still consist of a expended polystyrene (EPS) foam core (16kg/m3), glassed rails with either only fiber glass, glass and carbon fiber or fabric inlay.
-Rails or rails and bottom are glassed with fabric inlay.
-Then 2mm paulownia wood "skins" are glued to the foam core with epoxy resin and fiber glass using vacuum bagging technic.
+The actual recipe still consist of an expended polystyrene (EPS) foam core (±15kg/m3), Glassed rails with either only fiber glass, glass and carbon, basalt etc.. or fabric inlay for boards with wood on deck and bottom.
+Rails and bottom can be glassed only or can have a fabric inlay.
+Then 2mm paulownia wood "skins" are glued to the foam core with epoxy resin and fiberglass using vacuum bagging technic.

 Wood is then sanded and a layer of fiber glass is laminated over it before a layer of coating epoxy.
 Fins plugs are now set a bit differently than what you can see in the video below.
 Hard wood sticks (ice cream stick like) are laid in the foam from deck side before vacuum bagging the "skins".

 Then, when plugs holes are router out from the bottom side of the board, those wood sticks on which plugs will now be sitting strongly are found, connecting plugs together and spreading the load.